Skip to main content

 What the property hunter negotiates for you

-A concrete example.
+An example.
 A couple was looking for an apartment in the 16th arrondissement, total budget of 900,000 euros.
-Their contribution was 180,000 euros, entirely needed to cover notaire fees (approximately 67,000 euros), the escrow, and planned renovation work (25,000 euros).
-The estate agent requested a 10% escrow, or 90,000 euros.
-The calculation did not work: 90,000 + 67,000 + 25,000 = 182,000 euros, leaving no margin.
+Their contribution was 180,000 euros, all of it needed for notaire fees (around 67,000 euros), the escrow, and planned renovation work (25,000 euros).
+The estate agent asked for a 10% escrow, or 90,000 euros.
+The maths did not work: 90,000 + 67,000 + 25,000 = 182,000 euros, leaving no margin.

 #escrow #notaire #security deposit #preliminary agreement #property purchase paris